Etive-Mor/Open-IMO-CII-Calculator/README.md

 ## Ship Capacity Methodology

-A ships capacity is measured by either its Deadweight Tonnage (DWT) or Gross Tonnage (GT).
+A ship's capacity is measured by either its Deadweight Tonnage (DWT) or Gross Tonnage (GT).
 The only exception is `Bulk Carriers`, which have a capacity capped at 279,000.

 To calculate a ship's Capacity in accordance with the IMO's MEPC337(76) guidelines: